robocomp/web/gsoc/2021/posts/alejandro_fernandez/post05.md

 ## Script

 To do these tests I have made a Python script that you need to pass an image to get another image with the boxes drawed.
+For these to work you need tensorflow 2, cv2, numpy and from the object detection API of Tensorflow the utils.
+Also, if you want to change the model you must modified **MODEL_FILE** to the name of the models that you are going to use from the file where is the component.

     from sys import argv